Scottish franchisee to launch Domino’s in Germany

 A step-by-step guide to the VAT registration process, from creating an account with HMRC online to reclaiming on your previously purchased goods and services.

-The process of registering for VAT for the first time can have a few potentially confusing points – and timescales which may concern you if you feel your registration is overdue.
+Even through using the best accounting software, the process of registering for VAT for the first time can have a few potentially confusing points – and timescales which may concern you if you feel your registration is overdue.
 That’s why it’s worth understanding the steps involved so you can proceed with confidence.

 Registering for VAT (or value added tax) is essential if your business’ taxable turnover exceeds the 2022 taxable turnover – which currently stands at £85,000.